kwirk/eventgallery/admin/doc/readme.md

 	- _show hits_ I you use local images each visit of a single image page will be counted as a hit.
 This toggle switches the visibility of the current hit counter on or off.
 	- _show image count_ Defines to display the overall number if images for an event on the events list
 	- _show comment count_ Defines to display the overall number if comments for an image on the events list
+	- _use full screen lightbox_ The normal lightbox would show up depending on the size of the image with a little border around.
+A full screen lightbox turn the screen completely black and shows the images.

 	![Create a new menu item](img/backend/create_menu_item_advanced_options.jpg)